MikeRogers0/MikeRogersIO/source/blog/2020-06-07-how-to-interpolate-templates-in-stimulus.html.md

 ---
 layout: post
-title: How To Interpolatable Templates in Stimulus
+title: How To Interpolate Templates in Stimulus
 categories:
  – blog
 published: true